Jump to topics on this page

 Individual Councillors do not have powers to make decisions on behalf of the parish council but attend meetings and correspond with the Clerk on various matters.
-The parish council might have committees and sub-committees to deal with issues such as planning applications.
-A short list of useful links is provided at the foot of this page where full information governing Councillor’s actions can be found.
+The parish council might have committees, sub-committees or working groups to deal with issues such as planning applications, reviewing policies or creating a neighbourhood plan.
+A short list of useful links is provided further down this page where full information governing Councillor’s actions can be found.

 The regular council meetings are held in the Methodist Hall on the first Wednesday in every month and are open to everyone in the community to attend.

 7:15pm Meetings Start to discuss Planning Applications – if any received during the month